o3de/o3de/Gems/AWSClientAuth/cdk/README.md

 them to your requirements.txt file and rerun the `..\..\..\Lumberyard\python\pip.cmd install -r .\Gems\AWSClientAuth\cdk\requirements.txt` command.

+## Update Authorization Permissions
+* CDK application creates Authenticated and Unauthenticated CognitoIdentityPoolRole that allows authorized clients to call AWS services.
+* Example permission is set to provide S3:ListBuckets as we cannot have empty IAM policy statement.
+* Developers are expected to update the permissions on the roles created according to their needs by updating the attached managed policy statements.

 ## Useful commands

  * `cdk ls`          list all stacks in the app